liorda/minecraft_tools/README.md

 4. Backup this folder with `git add . && git commit -m "." && git push`
 5. TODO automate

+Upgrade instructions
+1. download a new server from https://www.minecraft.net/en-us/download/server
+2. put it in ~/minecraft

 If required to restart the VM
 1. Follow the backup instructions above
 2. Restart with sudo reboot